 |Special Topics in Security||6|

 |Critical Thinking and Communicating||4|

 * The programme structure is subject to change without prior notice.
 SIT regularly reviews its curriculum to ensure that it remains industry-relevant and prepares our students for the evolving needs of industry.

 Eligibility and Exemption

-Diploma holders from any of the five local polytechnics and A-Level graduates are welcome to apply.
+Diploma holders from any of the five local polytechnics, A-Level / IB Diploma graduates, and holders of equivalent Year 12 qualifications are welcome to apply.

 Holders of BCA Academy Diploma in Construction IT are eligible to apply.

 Subject to approval, diploma holders may be granted exemptions for up to 10 modules based on modules taken during their diploma course.
 Exemptions may also be considered for relevant professional or industrial certifications.

 Fees and Finances